MicrosoftDocs/azure-dev-docs/java/microprofile/cicd-microprofile.md

 Add and define environment variables to connect to the container registry during deployment.

-1. Select the **Variables** tab, and then select **Add**.

-1. Add the variable names and values for your container registry URL, username, and password.
+1. Select the **Variables** tab, and then select **Add** to add variables for your container registry URL, username, and password.
 For security, select the lock icon to keep the password value hidden.

    For example, add:
    - registry.url